Alpha-Comet/NCryptor/README.md

   The shared code can be entered here.
 This will decode the code and turn it back into to orignal text.

 ## Installation
+[Download NCryptor](https://github.com/Alpha-Comet/NCryptor/raw/master/Download/ncryptor_setup.exe) and install it on both the systems.
+You are now end to end encrypted.